kowoa/home-cfg/README.md

 Ways use an unstable package with `nix-shell`:
 - `nix-shell -p '(import <nixpkgs-unstable> {}).PACKAGENAME'`
 - `nix-shell -p PACKAGENAME -I nixpkgs=channel:nixos-CHANNELVERSION`

-Misc:
-- The `${xdg.configHome}/bash/aliases` directory contains files containing aliases.
-  Whenever you want to add an alias for a specific application, add a file here.

 ## Arch Linux Dependencies